tractordev/apptron/README.md

 # Apptron (early access)

 Apptron gives you webview windows and common platform APIs for your simple scripts, homebrew utilities, or full applications.
-Building cross-platform (Win, Mac, Linux) programs that leverage native functionality like menus, dialogs, notifications, global shortcuts, and others, has never been more accessible.
+Building cross-platform (Win, Mac, Linux) programs that leverage native functionality (menus, dialogs, notifications, global shortcuts, etc) has never been more accessible.

 The Apptron executable provides these cross-platform API modules: